Skip to main content

 • Throughput: highest tokens per second

-1. Architecture estimation: We interpolate from known model architectures.
-Models with non-standard designs (MoE, very deep/shallow networks) may have different KV cache requirements.
+1. Architecture estimation: The tool interpolates architectural parameters from a set of known model architectures.
+Models with non-standard designs (Mixture of Experts, unusually deep or shallow networks) may have KV cache requirements that differ significantly from the interpolated values.

 2. No data parallelism modeling: The tool calculates capacity for a single serving instance.
-For workloads that exceed a single instance's capacity, you need multiple replicas.
-The tool doesn't automatically recommend this yet.
+Workloads that exceed a single instance's capacity require multiple replicas, but the tool does not model or recommend replica counts.

-3. Throughput is theoretical: The roofline model gives the hardware's theoretical capability.
-Real-world throughput depends on framework implementation, CUDA kernel efficiency, attention algorithms, and many other factors.
-Expect 70-90% of our estimate in practice.
+3. Throughput is theoretical: The roofline model provides the hardware's theoretical capability.
+Real-world throughput depends on framework implementation quality, CUDA kernel efficiency, the specific attention algorithm used, and numerous other runtime factors.
+In practice, expect 70-90% of the tool's estimate.

-4. Latency percentiles are approximate: True P95/P99 latency depends on queuing theory, request arrival patterns, and framework scheduling, factors we don't model.
-Our estimates are based on bandwidth utilization variance, not statistical distributions.
+4. Latency percentiles are approximate: True P95/P99 latency is a function of queuing theory, request arrival patterns, and framework scheduling, none of which the tool models.
+The reported percentiles reflect bandwidth utilization variance only.

-5. No memory fragmentation modeling: CUDA memory fragmentation can reduce effective VRAM by 5-15% over time.
-Our 88% usable VRAM fraction partially accounts for this, but long-running services may see higher fragmentation.
+5. No memory fragmentation modeling: CUDA memory fragmentation can reduce effective VRAM by 5-15% over the lifetime of a long-running service.
+The 88% usable VRAM fraction partially accounts for this, but services that have been running for extended periods may experience higher fragmentation than the model assumes.

 6. Pricing data is point-in-time: Cloud GPU pricing changes frequently.
-Our estimates use the latest data from our providers database but may not reflect current spot prices or reserved instance discounts.
+The tool uses the latest available data from the Inferbase providers database, but these figures may not reflect current spot prices or reserved instance discounts.